All of This: Reception

-Entertainment Weekly's Leah Greenblatt called the song a "haunting paean to lost love," and Nick Catucci of The Village Voice referred to it as a "shuffling, string-gilded slow burner," while opining that Smith "has more presence than both of Blink's singers combined."
+Entertainment Weekly's Leah Greenblatt called the song a "haunting paean to lost love", and Nick Catucci of The Village Voice referred to it as a "shuffling, string-gilded slow burner" while opining that Smith "has more presence than both of Blink's singers combined."
 A.D.
-Amorosi of The Philadelphia Inquirer cited "All of This" as an example of the band delve into new wave.
+Amorosi of The Philadelphia Inquirer cited "All of This" as an example of the band delving into new wave.
 Trevor Kelley of Alternative Press considered it evocative of the Cure's Seventeen Seconds.

 The band had discussions as to whether issue "All of This" as the fifth single from Blink-182, but plans were dropped following the band's declaration of an 'indefinite hiatus' in February 2005.
-In response to the idea of "All of This" becoming a possible single, DeLonge joked "We would love it because it's a bad-ass song, and The Cure's Robert Smith sings on it, and that makes us cooler than everybody else."
+In response to the idea of "All of This" becoming a possible single, DeLonge joked "We would love it because it's a bad-ass song, and the Cure's Robert Smith sings on it, and that makes us cooler than everybody else."